harshad-mohape/oauth2-firebase-v2/README.md

 ## Prerequisite

 You must already have some Firebase project which enables Cloud Functions, Cloud Firestore and Firebase Authentication.
 Especially, it is necessary to enable the Google Sign-In or Facebook Login for Federation ID provider on the Firebase Authentication.
+You also need to have Node.js and Yarn or npm installed.

 ## Install this library

 This library has been provided as JavaScript library on the npm repository.
-You can install this library with the `npm` command.
+You can install this library with the `yarn` or `npm` command.
 We represent your project directory `${PROJECT_HOME}`.

 ```bash
 $ cd ${PROJECT_HOME}